very own German Silver/Nickel humbucker covers, plated to the very highest

 honest, but we carry it for completeness sake (and it looks pretty cool

-too!) – we actually carry our covers in a non-reflective matt black to give a longer life, and save you hours of polishing!
+too!) – we actually carry our covers in a non-reflective gloss black, but

 Chrome is where things get interesting!

 Basically, Chrome is what most of us call any silver part on a guitar, and